Still I Rise by Maya Angelou – Complete Poem Explanation | Summary & Analysis

 17. Does my haughtiness offend you?

-👉 The poet asks whether her pride and self-assurance offend others.
+👉 The poet asks whether her pride and confidence make others uncomfortable.

 18. Don't you take it awful hard

-👉 She advises them not to take her confidence so personally.
+👉 She advises them not to be so upset by her self-assurance.

 19. Cause I laugh like I've got gold mines

-👉 She says she laughs confidently as if she owns gold mines.
+👉 She says she laughs confidently as if she owns valuable gold mines.

 20. Diggin' in my own backyard.